idnow/de.idnow.ios/README.md

 Optional: If set to `true`, the UI for the identification will always be displayed modal.
 By default the value of this property is `false` and the identification UI will be pushed on an existing navigation controller if possible.

+#### apiHost
+The target server url for REST calls if custom server is used.

+#### websocketHost
+The target server url for websocket calls if custom server is used.

+#### connectionType
+The connection type to use to talk the backend.
+(Websocket (default) or long polling)

 ## Branding (IDnowAppearance)
 Warning: Branding is only allowed if you have the permissions from IDnow.